 When COVID-19 hit, we immediately realised smart technologies could help us tackle the practical challenge of working during the crisis.
-Symbiosy, our tech and sensory platform, has the potential to play a crucial role in our HQ team’s return to the office and can help many businesses struggling with navigating the process of a safe office comeback.
+Symbiosy, our tech and sensory platform, has the potential to play a crucial role in our Bratislava team’s return to the office and can help many businesses struggling with navigating the process of a safe office comeback.
 It can be deployed at speed and, among other things, minimise the risk of colleague-to-colleague infection.

 What we learnt before we left

-Our HQ team used Symbiosy to track the movements of staff who said they were positively tested for COVID-19.
+Our Slovak team used Symbiosy to track the movements of staff who said they were positively tested for COVID-19.
 They could then swiftly identify the areas of the office that could be contaminated, send in cleaning teams and advise all the other staff to avoid the infected zones.

 Using indoor positioning technology, we are able to identify who interacted with who.
 It was a seamless approach that targeted where symptomatic people had been and narrowed down the number of people who could have been infected – who could then focus on getting tested.
 The most important thing that can be done with accurate indoor positioning is rapid notification to exposed employees and contact tracing within the office.